ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 ```

 #### Without slurm (login node/serial queue)
-If a job doesn't need to be submitted to the compute node but can be run directly where the `gitlan-runner` is running, one just need to set `ON_COMPUTE` to `FALSE`.
+If a job doesn't need to be submitted to the compute node but can be run directly where the `gitlab-runner` is running, one just need to set `ON_COMPUTE` to `FALSE`.

 ```yaml
 test-local: